f1tenth/f1tenth_labs_openrepo/README.md

-# f1tenth_labs_openrepo
+# F1TENTH labs template repos
-Lab assignments for F1tenth course
+Please see each lab directory for assignment details.